craftingcity/The-Known-World/MAIN/Game Notes/Prenotes/The Varis Hit.md

 16 AC
 +4 STAT
 64 HP
++3 PRF
-23 MBP
+3 MBP
-*healing bolt* - As an action, the creature fires a injector bolt at an ally within range.
+*healing bolt* - As an action, the creature fires an injector bolt at an ally within range.
 They regain 2d4+2 hp.
+(5) *boosting bolt* As an action, the creature fires an injector bolt at an ally within range.
+They gain +5ft speed and +2d6 melee weapon damage for 18 seconds.
+(2)
-*spellcasting* - The Healer is a 9th level casterhas access to the following spells.
+*spellcasting* - The Healer is a 9th level caster, uses WIS (DC 15, +7 attack, +4 SAM) has access to the following spells.
+- cantrips; dancing lights, light, guidance, sacred flame, thaumaturgy
-- 1st level (4);
+- 1st level (4); healing word, command, faerie fire, guiding bolt
-- 2nd level (3);
+- 2nd level (3); hold person, invisibility, moonbeam
-- 3rd level (3);
+- 3rd level (3); beacon of hope, counterspell, haste
 - 4th level (1);

 mage